Teenage pregnancy in the United Kingdom

-The rate of teenage pregnancy in the United Kingdom is relatively high, when compared with other developed countries; the only other Western countries with higher teenage pregnancy rates are the United States and New Zealand.
-The rate of teenage pregnancy is higher in more economically deprived areas.
-A report in 2002 found that around half of all conceptions to under-18s were concentrated among the 30% most deprived population, with only 14% occurring among the 30% least deprived.
-The number of resultant births is presently at the lowest rate since the mid-1950s.
+Teenage pregnancy in the United Kingdom refers to the rate at which people under 20 fall pregnant in the United Kingdom.
+As of 2021, the rate of teenage conceptions in the United Kingdom was 5.226% percent of total conceptions, whereas 2.199% of all live births in the United Kingdom were to mothers under 20 years of age.
+The rate of teenage pregnancy is relatively high when compared with other developed countries; the only other Western countries with higher teenage pregnancy rates are the United States and New Zealand.
+However, rates have rapidly decreased since then.
+A report in 2002 found that around half of all conceptions to under-18s were concentrated among the 30% most economically deprived population, with only 14% occurring among the 30% least deprived.

-Also found was that the most deprived areas had higher proportions of conceptions leading to a maternity.

 The 2008 underage conception rate in England and Wales was 13% lower than in 1998.
 Over 60% of the conceptions led to a legal abortion, the highest proportion since conception statistics began in 1969.
 Other studies have shown similar findings.